suhas-vemuganti/moc-frontend/suhas/journal.md

 - Downloaded Node and git
 - Learnt how to create repository and make changes.
 - Learnt how to fork
-- Learnt push from local to remote and pull from remote to local in git.
+- Learnt how to push from local to remote and pull from remote to local in git.
 - Learnt how to create branches.

 ## Day 2:-